hellocodelinux/plugins_icy_draw/README.md

-# IcyDraw Plugins Collection 🎨
+# ❄️ IcyDraw Plugins Collection 🎨

 A collection of powerful plugins for IcyDraw, the modern ANSI art editor - successor to the classic MysticDraw (1996-2003).

 [Lua Parameters Documentation](https://github.com/hellocodelinux/plugins_icy_draw/blob/main/LUA_PARAMETERS.txt) - Detailed documentation of global parameters and methods available in Lua scripts.

+### !Combine plugins for unique effects!

 ## 💝 Support the Project